 They hold all of our day-to-day items, shielding our valuables and not-so valuables from inclement weather, damage and theft — and, in most cases, they help complete our polished looks.
-But with so many choices — between styles and prices — the endless number of options can be overwhelming.
+But with so many types of purses and handbags — different bag styles at different prices — the endless number of options can be overwhelming.

 We’re here to help.
 Here’s our guide to the only types of handbags you’ll ever need, with low- and high-priced options.

 And one editor’s note before we begin, the prices listed were accurate as of the date of publication, so please check with the seller for the most up to date cost when budgeting.

 The Day Satchel

 This is the essential workhorse handbag.
 A medium to large top handle bag that can hold almost everything like your paperback book or tablet (and your pouch for makeup touch-ups).
 Try to choose one in a neutral-color leather like black or medium to dark brown so that scuffs and stains won’t be noticeable, because who else has spilled their morning coffee on their bag?
 Also try to steer clear from types of purses with lots of hardware or logos — those can date your bag.

 Splurge: Kate Spade Cameron Satchel in Black, $168.52 – $219.99